mscaimh/basic_chatbot_python/README.md

 * The chat_templates.properties contains chat templates used by the chatbot to derive response for the chat prompts.

 ## Steps for deploying the chatbot program:
-* Copy the contents of this archive to a local location, say C:/basic_chatbot_python.
+* Clone this repo to a local location, say C:/basic_chatbot_python.
 The resultant directory structure must be as below.
   ```
   C:
   |-- basic_chatbot_python